galette-community/plugin-legalnotices/documentation.md

 The content of each **page** can be edited in every available **language**.

 It is possible to edit the **page body** with the WYSIWYG editor.
-The following replacements values can be used in the page body (refer to the inline help from the user interface to get details) :
+The following replacements values can be used (refer to the inline help from the user interface to get details) :

 * `{ASSO_NAME}`
 * `{ASSO_SLOGAN}`